5T33Z0/OC-Little-Translated/11_Graphics/iGPU/iGPU_DeviceProperties.md

 		<string>Intel HD Graphics 4000</string>
 	</dict>
 ```
+**NOTES**:

+- `framebuffer-unifiedmem` increases VRAM to 2048 MB (instead of 1536 MB).
+To use the default value, disable it and re-enable `framebuffer-stolenmem` instead!
+- You can enable/disable keys by removing/putting `#` in front of them.
+- Don't use `framebuffer-unifiedmem` and `framebuffer-stolenmem` together at the same time – use either or!

 #### Connector Patches for `03006601`
 Copy the entry below into the `DeviceProperties/Add/` section of your `config.plist` using ProperTree: